kivy/kivy/doc/sources/guide/widgettree.rst

     Never manipulate the children list yourself, if you don't know what you are doing.
 The widget tree is associated to a graphic tree.
-For example, if you add a widget into the children list without adding his canvas to the graphics tree, the widget will be a children yes, but nothing will be drawn on the screen.
+For example, if you add a widget into the children list without adding its canvas to the graphics tree, the widget will be a child yes, but nothing will be drawn on the screen.
 More than that, you might have issues on further calls of add_widget, remove_widget and clear_widgets.